 View this post on Instagram

-Stars Who Raised Awareness of Paws Causes in March
+Stars Who Raised Awareness of Paws Causes

 Star of the NBC comedy The Good Place, Kristen Bell recently witnessed a program that helps to put both people and pets on the path to a good place in their lives.
 At the Bakersfield Juvenile Hall the star helped to shine a spotlight on Marley’s Mutts juvenile dog program, which partners dogs who were facing their fate in kill shelters with incarcerated adolescent girls, who train and rehabilitate pups to increase their chances of quickly finding their forever home.